Monday was the third and last day of the Edmonton Heritage Festival.

 They put on one of the best shows by far, and although the announcer admitted that it’s impossible to impart their thousands of years of history and culture in a 20-minute show, I learn a little bit more every time I see them perform.

 We didn’t do as much shopping this time as we normally do.
-Partly because most of the merchandise really doesn’t change, but also because we prefer to purchase items as souvenirs when we actually visit a country.
-The Heritage Festival does offer a wide variety of trinkets, take-home snacks, clothing and jewelry though.
+Partly because most of the merchandise really doesn’t change.
+But also because we prefer to purchase items as souvenirs when we actually visit a country.
+The Edmonton Heritage Festival does offer a wide variety of trinkets, take-home snacks, clothing and jewelry though.

 Even drums, if you felt so inclined!

 But again, we were here to sample the food.
 As the sun rose higher in the sky and we got sweatier, we opted for a cool snack.
 I headed straight for the Vietnam tent, where I purchased their three-color dessert, which I had been eyeing the day before.
 It consisted of red beans, green jelly bits, and lighter green jelly rectangles.
 There were also huge chunks of grated coconut in a creamy syrup.
 It took a long time to eat, it was a meal in itself.
 It was quite refreshing, but I have mixed feelings about putting beans in desserts.
 Kind of like ham and pineapple, it sort of goes together, but not really.

 The previous day as we were walking by the Japan tent, Mark had spied something that was added to his “must-eat” list – they were offering a 40th Anniversary combo meal.
 So today was the day for us to splurge, as the combo meal cost 10 tickets.
 After Mark put in his order, our server held a box up high and told him, “if you pull out a white chip, you win a set of chopsticks!”
 So he reached in and sure enough, got a white poker chip.
-The chopsticks were prettily decorated with red and blue lines.
+He won the chopsticks, prettily decorated with red and blue lines.
 A nice souvenir for the 40th Anniversary!
 The meal was quite generous too: